The Parthenon

 • Taipei, Taiwan

-Supplier: Atelier-3, Dawen Construction
+Suppliers: Atelier-3, Dawen Construction

-Circular Design with Cooperative Assembly Method
+Circular Design and Participatory Assembly

-Single-Line Construction Drawings
+Democratizing Construction: Single-Line Drawings

 Previous